waresnew/crypto-bot/README.md

 [![.github/workflows/ci.yml](https://github.com/waresnew/crypto-bot/actions/workflows/ci.yml/badge.svg)](https://github.com/waresnew/crypto-bot/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/waresnew/crypto-bot/branch/master/graph/badge.svg?token=0P4VLWTWXL)](https://codecov.io/gh/waresnew/crypto-bot)

-Botchain keeps you informed about the price of your favorite cryptocurrencies!
+Botchain keeps you informed about the price of your favourite cryptocurrencies!
 This is particularly useful for traders and investors who need to keep a close eye on the markets.

 Here are some of our features: